 On 19 January, during the first SRG meeting, Mr. Ioan Iordache (Romania) was elected as Chair of the States Representative Group while Ms. Lut Bollen (Belgium) and Mr. Xavier Montagne (France) were elected as Vice-Chairs.
-In preparation for the end of the current Executive Director's contract, the Governing Board approved the vacancy notice for Executive Director for the period from 2023 to 2031 during its 25 October meeting (see above).

 In 2022, the States Representatives Group (SRG) met on 19 January, 2 June, and 27 September.
 Among other things, its activities focused on monitoring JU's work and results, including the following: